China steps up online controls with new rule for bloggers | Technology

 It is unclear to what extent bloggers will be punished if they publish commentary without the credentials.
 A current affairs account on Tencent's WeChat messaging app was shut down last week on "suspicion of providing an internet news information service."
 Called "August Old Yu," it was run by Yu Shenghong, a former journalist at state broadcaster CCTV, He did not respond to a request for comment.

-Representatives of Baidu, Sohu, Weibo and Tencent did not respond to requests for comment.
+Representatives of Baidu, Sohu and Weibo did not respond to requests for comment.
+Tencent declined comment.
 The Cyberspace Administration did not respond to a faxed request.
 The coronavirus pandemic appears to have in part spurred the tightened regulations.
-In the early days of China's outbreak, much of the news coverage was driven by online accounts and digital-only media outlets that circulated both news and rumors.
+In the early days of China's outbreak much of the news coverage was driven by online accounts and digital-only media outlets which circulated both news and rumors.

 During the pandemic, ''self-media' maliciously created rumors and casually disregarded others' privacy, severely impacting the stability and harmony of society and damaged the legal rights and interest of others," the Cyberspace Administration said in a notice explaining the new policies.
 Ultimately, the new rules reflect the censors' worries, even if it isn't precisely clear what they are so insecure about, said Berkeley's Xiao.
 "In the past entire year, the control has been so tight that hardly anyone can speak about anything," Xiao said.